rogino/COSCNotes/DATA301/DATA301 Exam Notes.md

 - Identifies if compute or memory/communication bound
 - TODO how
 - More communication = shared memory/threads
-- More computation = distributed memory
-- More expensive algorithm = vectorized operations
+- More computation = distributed memory/processes, vectorized operations

 ### Python MPI